aufasodik/tp/docs/UserGuide.md

 Format: `edit INDEX[,INDEX]... [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [r/REMARKS] [s/STATUS] [t/TAG]…​`

+* Provide range of integer values as the target indices
 * Edits the company at the specified `INDEX/INDICES`.
 The indices refers to the index number shown in the displayed company list.
 The index/indices **must be a present and is a positive integer** 1, 2, 3, …​
 * Batch edits feature can only be used for editing `[r/REMARKS] [s/STATUS] [t/TAG]`
 * Multiple indices input has to be separated by commas